• Skip to primary navigation

 What is Pulled Pork?

-Pulled pork is a true American classic.
+Pulled pork is a true American classic (I know Im danish, but I still love it!).
 Traditionally the pork meat was smoked over wood until tender.
 Pulled pork was originally created by the Spanish settlers and inspired by the way the natives cooked their meat over a fire.
 Pulled pork is a slow process and the fire is what gives this soft, flaky meat its distinctive (and delicious) smoky flavor.

 If it’s not a day for the campfire, you can cook your pulled pork in a slow cooker.
 This recipe also works well in a clay cooker for the oven, just set the oven to 260F (125C) and follow the recipe as normal.